 Hi and welcome to StudioWise.
-UVI is taking Native Instruments squarely head-on by working overtime to pad out their fantastic Falcon platform with as many usable expansions as possible.
-Last month we took a deep dive into Key Suite Acoustic library; today we will run through joint new Key Suite Digital and Key Suite Electric titles
+UVI is taking the Kontakt market squarely head-on with its fantastic Falcon platform, filling it with as many usable expansions as possible.
+Last month we took a deep dive into Key Suite Acoustic library, today we will run through the twin new Key Suite Digital and Key Suite Electric titles.

 Key Suite Acoustic was a great expansion library, so I am expecting that these twin follow-up releases will be much the same.

 UVI Key Suite Digital and Key Suite Electric are expansion libraries for the free UVI Workstation or paid Falcon platforms.
 Each one weighs in at around 15GB and recommends 8GB RAM on a fairly modern PC/Mac to run.
 An SSD HD is suggested.
 However, we run all of our UVI libraries from a 7200RPM drive with no noticeable performance issues.

 I was able to try out the brand new “UVI Portal” software manager this time and everything works like a dream.
 The download app monitors all of your libraries, offering updates when available, and in addition, it makes downloading new products and registering through your iLok account a breeze.